telerik/blazor-docs/common-features/loading-sign.md

 * MultiSelect -

-* Scheduler -  loading sign covers the entire component for slow data operations such as editing, inserting and deleting appointments.
+* Scheduler - a loading sign covers the entire component for slow data operations such as editing, inserting and deleting appointments.

 * TreeList - a loading sign covers the entire component for slow data operations such as editing, inserting and deleting records.
 Expanding items with load-on-demand shows a loading indicator next to the item while the `OnExpand` event is running.

 * TreeView - for expanding nodes with load-on-demand, a loading indicator is shown next to the item while the `OnExpand` event is running.

-* Upload -
+* Upload - in addition to the progress bar for each individual file in the file list, the entire component shows a loading sign and message in its header while a file is uploading.

 ## Notes